 The concept of Viking groups or tribes is a little fictionalised.
 That’s because they didn’t all belong to one group of people.
 They simply went about their business one after another!

-Do you know any interesting or fun facts about the Vikings that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about vikings Share them in the comments below!